WebLogic Architecture: Understanding the Domain Structure

 - Domain connectivity

-- Clusters: A Cluster is more than one Managed Server grouped together to provide high availability and scalability for applications.
+Clusters: A Cluster is more than one Managed Server grouped together to provide high availability and scalability for applications.
 Clustering is important to provide failover whenever a server instance is unavailable.
 Clustered servers can be run on one machine or multiple machines, but clients perceive the cluster as one single WebLogic Server instance.
+The weblogic server cluster enables scaling and high availability, ensuring that client requests are efficiently handled and that application performance remains robust even in the event of server failures.

 The WebLogic infrastructure offers a single, high-performance, highly integrated, and reliable database management solution.
 WebLogic Domain provides a single development and runtime environment that combines common application infrastructure with user-friendly robust management and an application development framework for portal initiatives, custom development and enterprise application integration.